-C. Alexander: A city is not a tree.
-Architectural Forum, 122, No. 1, April 1965, pp. 58-62 (Part I) and 122, No. 2, May 1965, pp. 58-62 (Part II). yet precise; fundamental, yet concrete and practical.
+I was in for a wonderful surprise.
+The book is written so beautifully that it is a real pleasure to read.
+Its language is poetic, yet precise; fundamental, yet concrete and practical.
 Its concept of observational and design quality is so powerful that it makes you understand, and actually see, the ways in which so many of the buildings and public spaces that surround us lack quality and for this reason fail to make us feel good and alive.
-Alexander makes no attempt to define his notion of quality in terms of other qualities but prefers to refer to the Quality without a Name, for "in spite of every effort to give this quality a name, there is no single name which captures it" (p.
+Alexander makes no attempt to define his notion of quality in terms of other qualities but prefers to refer to the Quality without a Name, for "in spite of every effort to give this quality a name, there is no single name which captures it" (Alexander, 1979, p.
 39).
 The fact that quality cannot be defined does not, however, imply that we cannot be precise and concrete in unfolding its meaning:

-"There is a central quality which is the root criterion of life and spirit in man, a town, a building, or a wilderness.
-This quality is objective and precise, but it cannot be named." (p.
+There is a central quality which is the root criterion of life and spirit in man, a town, a building, or a wilderness.
+This quality is objective and precise, but it cannot be named.
+(Alexander, 1979, p.
 19)